ananyakaushik48/mysql/README.md

 ```

 ### To run the docker image use the following command
+- Clone the repository
 ```bash
 git clone git@github.com:ananyakaushik48/mysql.git
 ```
+- Change directory to target directory
 ```bash
 cd mysql
 ```
+- Run the container locally with docker-compose (hope you have docker installed)
 ```bash
 docker-compose up -d
 ```
+- To connect to the database from the command line (need to have mysql-client installed)
 ```bash
 mysql -u root -p 'fuckthisshit' -h 127.0.0.1 -P 3306 -D local
 ```